lukas-pastva/helm-monitorie/chart/README.md

 # helm-monitorie

 This is repository for HELM chart.
-The helm-monitorie can be used for simple deployments for any startup company.
+The helm-monitorie can be used for creating observability stack.

 ### usage